St. Vincent wren

 The St. Vincent wren (Troglodytes musicus) is a very small passerine bird in the wren family Troglodytidae that is found on the Caribbean island of Saint Vincent.
 The name troglodytes means "hole dweller", and is a reference to the bird's tendency to disappear into crevices when hunting insects or to seek shelter.
 It was formerly considered to be conspecific with the house wren, now renamed the northern house wren (Troglodytes aedon).

 Taxonomy

 The St. Vincent wren was formally described in 1878 by the American ornithologist George Newbold Lawrence based on specimens collected by the naturalist Frederick A. Ober on the island of Saint Vincent.
 Lawrence coined the binomial name Thryothorus musicus where the specific epithet is Latin meaning "musical".
 The St. Vincent wren was formerly considered to be a subspecies of the house wren, now renamed the northern house wren (Troglodytes aedon).
-It is now recognised as a separate species based on differences differences in vocalizations, plumage, ecology and genetics.
+It is now recognised as a separate species based on differences in vocalizations, plumage, ecology and genetics.
 The species is monotypic: no subspecies are recognised.